panzerdp/dmitripavlutin.com/content/posts/156-vue-show-hide-element/index.md

 ## 2. Hiding using *v-show*

-Often it's useful to keep the element rendered in the DOM, but having it visually hidden using CSS styles.
+Often it's useful to keep the element rendered in the DOM, but have it visually hidden using CSS styles.

 `v-show` is a built-in directive that shows or hides visually the element: